The Old Man (TV series)

-The Old Man is an American drama thriller television series based on the 2017 novel The Old Man by Thomas Perry.
+The Old Man is an American action thriller television series based on the 2017 novel The Old Man by Thomas Perry.
 It was developed by Jonathan E. Steinberg and Robert Levine and premiered on FX on June 16, 2022.
-The first season consists of seven episodes.
-Following its premiere, the series was renewed for a second season.
+The first season consisted of seven episodes.
+Following its premiere, the series was renewed for a second season, which premiered on September 12, 2024.
+In December 2024, the series was canceled after two seasons.